 The student will develop an understanding of general search and seizure requirements as well as obtain the ability to author a sound search warrant.
-Emphasis is placed on general criminal investigations including vehicle searches, narcotics seizures and warrantless searches as well as authoring search warrants specific to body intrusions, digital devices (cell phones/computers/social media) and special circumstances.
-The course will allow patrol Officers and Investigators to write search warrants based upon scenarios and participate in practical exercises inclusive of all phases of the search warrant process.
+Because constitutional policing upholds people’s civil rights, emphasis is placed on police case law and general criminal investigations including vehicle searches, narcotics seizures and warrantless searches as well as authoring search warrants specific to body intrusions, digital devices (cell phones/computers/social media) and special circumstances.
+The course will allow patrol officers and investigators to write search warrants based upon scenarios and participate in practical exercises inclusive of all phases of the search warrant process.

 Legal Considerations of Search & Seizure

 The student will develop a better understanding of general search and seizure requirements as well as obtain the ability to author a sound search warrant by understanding each of the following topic areas.

 Legal requirements for a search

 4th Amendment to the United States Constitution